What is Metamerism? Definition, Examples, and Applications

 What is Metamerism?
 Imagine you’re at a department store and find a shirt and pant combination.
 Despite being from different brands, they have perfectly matched colors.
 However, when you return home and try them on, you’re annoyed to find that the colors are slightly different.

 This is a problem caused by Metamerism – two materials displaying the same color under one light (at store), but a different colors under another (at home).
+To put it simply, the metamerism definition refers to this phenomenon of color mismatch across varying light sources.
 But why does this happen?

 First, we need to make sure you understand lighting concepts.